GetMinOverlap, Riding Logs and Finishing Touches

 is implemented correctly with the unit tests on GitHub Actions.
 Once you implement a correct GetMinOverlap

-spec.
+, you should pass all the unit tests.
 Note that it is possible that your Frogger game will appear to work even with a wrong GetMinOverlap

 function, which is why there are unit tests.
 If you want to manually run the tests, recall that the instructions are here.